- Category: Blueprints

 The system can be controlled dynamically by blending between parameters during the game using the functions below.

 A manually placed actor can be configured and limited by the area of precipitation.
-Users also can use multiple weather types visible locally in some areas of the map.
+Users also can set multiple weather types visible locally in some areas of the map.
 All parameters are described in editor hints.

-Users can create your own precipitation effect classes for specific rain/snow configuration by extending the base class and changing attributes.
+You can create your own precipitation effect classes for specific rain/snow configuration by extending the base class and changing attributes.
 That newly created class will be available on the Precipitation Effect Class list in weather controller.

-The /InfinityWeather/Precipitation/BP_InfinityPrecipitationOcclusion is a specific type of actor that contains render target texture used for calculating precipitation collision with the roofs and other meshes.
-After placing this actor on the scene you will notice that in the area of occlusion map the rain and snow are not rendered under the meshes.
+The /InfinityWeather/Precipitation/BP_InfinityPrecipitationOcclusion is a specific type of actor that contains render target texture used for calculating precipitation collision with the roofs and other cached meshes.
+After placing this actor on the scene you will notice that in the area of the occlusion map the rain and snow are not rendered under the meshes.

 Currently supported is only one occlusion map per level but its planned to implement switching between multiple occlusion maps dynamically.

 The wind is based on the integration of multiple effects that react to a simple wind direction vector.